Vegan Matzah Pizza + 10 Topping Ideas!

 Kid-Friendly Classic Cheese Pizza

-• Vegan cheese – Stick with classic mozzarella-style shreds or mix it up with a variety of plant-based cheeses.
-Vegan cheddar, pepper jack, and Parmesan are all fun, flavorful choices.
+• Vegan Cheese – Stick with classic mozzarella-style shreds or mix it up with a variety of plant-based cheeses.
+Vegan cheddar, pepper jack, and dairy-free parmesan are all fun, flavorful choices.

-• Olives & cheese – Satisfy salty cravings without busting out a bag of chips.
-Olives have a savory, briny flavor that helps round out this meal.
+• Olives & Cheese – Satisfy salty cravings without busting out a bag of chips.
+Try adding fried olives, too!

-• Smiley face with olive eyes, mushroom nose, and bell pepper mouth – Let out your inner artist and use matzah pizza as your canvas!
-Spread joy with an extra smile right on your plate.
+• Smiley Face Pizza – Add olive eyes, a mushroom nose, and bell pepper mouth.
+Spread joy with an extra smile right on your plate!

 How to Serve Up Your Vegan Matzah Pizza